SavelySakun/Sveti/README.md

 ## About
 **Sveti** is a mood tracker app which allows you to add diary notes with physical & emotional state.
 You can attach tags and comments to diary entries to make a note more accurate.
 It is possible to view the statistics of well-being for a specified period of time with a different grouping of data.

+Sveti in the [AppStore](https://apps.apple.com/ru/app/sveti/id1602251000).
 More information about the application, releases, and development plans [can be found here](https://sava.notion.site/Sveti-e10863a20154429db4b5bd866a4d4b38).

 ## Features
 - Adding notes with tags, comments.